Elucidation of the Correlation between Molecular Conformation and Shear Viscosity of Polymer Melts under Steady-State Shear Flow: SIMULATION METHOD

 was incorporated for the bond angle $\theta$, with chain stiffness controlled by the parameter $\varepsilon_\theta$.
 It should be noted that the semiflexible chain with $\varepsilon_\theta/\varepsilon_\mathrm{LJ}=1.5$ is a commonly employed parameter in simulations of both linear~\cite{hsu2016Static, hsu2017Detailed, goto2021Effects} and ring~\cite{halverson2011Molecular, halverson2011Moleculara, halverson2012Rheology, goto2021Effects, parisi2021Nonlinear} polymers.
 Furthermore, the influence of the chain stiffness on the polymer structure and dynamics was investigated for both linear~\cite{faller1999Local, faller2000Local, faller2001Chain, svaneborg2020Characteristica, everaers2020Kremer} and ring~\cite{goto2023Unraveling, datta2023Viscosity, mei2024Unified} polymers.
 Hereafter, length, energy, and time are expressed in units of $\sigma$, $\varepsilon_\mathrm{LJ}$, and $\sqrt{m\sigma^2/\varepsilon_\mathrm{LJ}}$, respectively, while temperature is given in units of $\varepsilon_\mathrm{LJ}/k_\mathrm{B}$.

-In this study, NEMD simulations was performed by applying shear flow to the melt of both linear and ring molecular chains, with chain stiffness varied as $\varepsilon_\theta=0$, 1.5, and 3.
-The system was equilibrated at a fixed conditions of temperature $T=1$ and a bead number density of $\rho=0.85$.
+In this study, NEMD simulations were performed by applying shear flow to the melt of both linear and ring molecular chains, with chain stiffness varied as $\varepsilon_\theta=0$, 1.5, and 3.
+Note that the rheological entanglement length, $N_\mathrm{e}^{\mathrm{rheo}}$, corresponding to the Kuhn length of primitive paths, was estimated to be 80.5, 28.4, and 13.2 for each value of $\varepsilon_\theta$ in the linear polymer systems, respectively.~\cite{dietz2022Validation} The system was equilibrated at a fixed conditions of temperature $T=1$ and a bead number density of $\rho=0.85$.
 The number of beads per chain and the number of chains were set to $N=100$ and $M=100$, respectively.
-The equilibrium structure was used as the initial configuration, after which a constant shear rate $\dot{\gamma}$ was applied.
-The SLLOD equations of motion were integrated under Lees-Edwards boundary conditions to impose shear flow, with the flow direction along the $x$-axis and the velocity-gradient direction along the $y$-axis.~\cite{evans2008Statistical} The shear viscosity $\eta$ was calculated from the $xy$ component of the stress tensor $\sigma_{xy}$ in the steady state using the formula $\eta = \sigma_{xy}/\dot{\gamma}$.
-The NEMD simulations in this study were carried out using the Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS).~\cite{plimpton1995Fast}
+The equilibrium structure was used as the initial configuration, to which a constant shear rate $\dot{\gamma}$ was applied.
+The SLLOD equations of motion were integrated under Lees-Edwards boundary conditions to impose shear flow, with the flow direction along the $x$-axis and the velocity-gradient direction along the $y$-axis.~\cite{evans2008Statistical} The temperature was kept at $T=1$ using the Nos\'{e}--Hoover thermostat during NEMD simulations.
+The shear viscosity $\eta$ was calculated from the $xy$ component of the stress tensor $\sigma_{xy}$ in the steady state using the formula $\eta = \sigma_{xy}/\dot{\gamma}$.
+The NEMD simulations in this study were carried out using the fix nvt/sllod command in the Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS).~\cite{plimpton1995Fast}